AGCoL

 Zoom

-If the selection clips part of the hit, the hit-wire will be shown at the top or bottom of the chromosome track.
+Note: If the selection clips part of the hit, the hit-wire will be shown at the top or bottom of the chromosome track.
 The hit-wire of the clipped hit can be highlighted just like a fully shown hit.
-This feature was added for release v5.5.0 and also applies to Zoom Selected Track.

 Show

-Open the base alignment view for the selected region (see Base Align).
+Align (Max 50kb) Open the base alignment view for the selected region (see Base Align).
 There MUST be at least a partial hit in the region to align.
+Show

 Show Seq Options The allows viewing the actual basepair sequence in a track.
 A sequence must first be selected, then a popup menu will have the options: